 Name Age Position(s)

 Alan Milinazzo 53 President, Chief Executive Officer and Director

-Craig Shore 51 Chief Financial Officer, Secretary and Treasurer
+Craig Shore 52 Chief Financial Officer, Secretary and Treasurer

 Eli Bar 48 Senior Vice President of Research and Development and Chief Technical Officer of InspireMD Ltd.

 Robert Ratini 50 Vice President of Sales and Marketing of InspireMD Ltd.

 Sol J. Barer, Ph.D 65 Chairman of the Board of Directors

 James Barry, Ph.D 53 Director

 Michael Berman 55 Director

 Asher Holzer, Ph.D 63 Director

 James J. Loughlin 70 Director

 Ofir Paz 47 Director

 Paul Stuka 58 Director

-Eyal Weinstein 57 Director
+Eyal Weinstein 58 Director

 Our directors hold office until the earlier of their death, resignation or removal by stockholders or until their successors have been qualified.
 Our directors are divided into three classes.
 Alan Milinazzo, Sol J. Barer, Ph.D. and Paul Stuka are our class 1 directors, with their terms of office to expire at our 2015 annual meeting of stockholders.
-Asher Holzer, Ph.D., Michael Berman and Eyal Weinstein are our class 2 directors, with their terms of office to expire at our 2015 annual meeting of stockholders.
 Asher Holzer, Ph.D., Michael Berman and Eyal Weinstein are our class 2 directors, with their terms of office to expire at our 2013 annual meeting of stockholders.
 Ofir Paz, James Barry, Ph.D. and James J. Loughlin are our class 3 directors, with their terms of office to expire at our 2014 annual meeting of stockholders.
 At each annual meeting of stockholders, directors elected to succeed those directors whose terms expire shall be elected for a term of office to expire at the third succeeding annual meeting of stockholders after their election, with each director to hold office until his or her successor shall have been duly elected and qualified.